 MHREN is a non-profit organization founded in 1991 by a group of local therapists to provide high quality professional training and educational opportunities in Southern Oregon, to provide information about other trainings and activities available here and in the surrounding area, and to encourage sharing of ideas and networking among mental health professionals.
 It is operated by a volunteer board and sustained by annual membership fees and workshops.

 MHREN has been presenting successful trainings since its inception, increasing our ranks of members and continuing to solidify the learning community of mental health professionals in the valley.
 It is a pleasure to see so many of you return again and again to our workshops, creating a sense of camaraderie and familiarity and building a supportive network.

 If you benefit from our newsletter and/or have appreciated our workshop offerings, please consider joining us and supporting your profession in the area.

 The MHREN Board values any feedback you give.
 If you have suggestions for how we could improve our services or presenters we could bring to the region, please let us know.

-Sharon Bolles is a licensed professional counselor and state-approved supervisor and has been in private practice for over 25 years.
+Sharon Bolles, LPC, is a state-approved supervisor of Oregon and has been in private practice for over 25 years.
 She has been an adjunct faculty member at Southern Oregon University in the graduate psychology program for over 20 years.
 Her post-graduate training has focused on modalities that hold a high degree of respect and compassion for the inner wisdom of each human being, viewing “symptoms” simply as strategies to meet the individual’s needs within the context of their family of origin matrix and subsequent experiences.
-She joined the MHREN Board in 2011 and currently is president and treasurer for MHREN.
+She joined the MHREN Board in 2011 and has served in a number of leadership roles since.